awsdocs/amazon-ecs-developer-guide/doc_source/task_cannot_pull_image.md

 CONTAINER ID   IMAGE                            COMMAND             CREATED             STATUS              PORTS                            NAMES
 50501b5f4cbf   amazon/amazon-ecs-agent:latest   "/agent"            4 days ago          Up 4 days                                            ecs-agent
 ```
-By default, when using the `json-file` log driver, Docker captures the standard output \(and standard error\) of all of your containers and writers them in files using the JSON format\.
+By default, when using the `json-file` log driver, Docker captures the standard output \(and standard error\) of all of your containers and writes them in files using the JSON format\.
 You are able to set the `max-size` as a log driver option, which prevents the log file from taking up too much space\.
 For more information, see [Configure logging drivers](https://docs.docker.com/config/containers/logging/json-file/) in the Docker documentation\.
 The following is a container definition snippet showing how to use this option:

 ```